kwkou/815/articles/notification-hubs-android-get-started.md

         /**
          * Example code from http://msdn.microsoft.com/library/azure/dn495627.aspx to
          * construct a SaS token from the access key to authenticate a request.
          *
-         * @param uri The un-encoded resource URI string for this operation.
+         * @param uri The unencoded resource URI string for this operation.
 The resource
          *            URI is the full URI of the Service Bus resource to which access is
          *            claimed.
 For example,
          *            "http://<namespace>.servicebus.windows.net/<hubName>"